 Nevada law determines who can make decisions about funerals and body disposition -- that is, burial or cremation -- after someone dies.
 This right and responsibility goes to the following people, in order:

 If you are in the military.
-You may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.
+You may name the person who will carry out your final wishes in a Record of Emergency Data form provided by the Department of Defense.

 You have two basic options for covering your funeral expenses, including the costs of burial or cremation.
 You can:

 If you don’t do either of these things, your survivors must cover the costs of your funeral arrangements.

 Paying in advance.
 If you want to pay for your funeral arrangements ahead of time, make sure you’re dealing with a reputable funeral establishment and clearly document any plans you make, so your survivors can easily carry them out.
 Though the law requires providers of funeral goods and services to carefully manage your funds (see, for example, Nevada Revised Statutes § 689.315), abuses do happen.
 What’s more, if a funeral establishment goes out of business, your careful planning may be lost.

 For more information, see The Prepaid Funeral and Its Perils.

 Setting aside funds.
 The safest and easiest way to cover the costs of your final arrangements is to estimate costs and tuck away the funds in an easily accessible, interest-earning bank account.
 You can designate a beneficiary who can claim the funds immediately after your death.
 Make sure the beneficiary understands what the money is for, however, and that you trust him or her completely, because the beneficiary is under no legal obligation to use the funds for your final arrangements.